BootAug: Boosting Text Augmentation via Hybrid Instance Filtering Framework: Limitations

 \section{Limitations}

 We propose and solve the feature space shift problem in text augmentation.
 However, there is a limitation that remains. \our\ cannot preserve the grammar and syntax to a certain extent.
 We apply the perplexity filtering strategy, but it is an implicit constraint and cannot ensure the syntax quality of the augmentation instances due to some breaking transformations, such as keyword deletions and modifications.
 However, we do not need precise grammar and syntax information in most classification tasks, especially in PLM-based classification.
 For some syntax-sensitive tasks, e.g., syntax parsing and the syntax-based ABSC~\cite{ZhangLS19,PhanO20,DaiYSLQ21}, ensuring the syntax quality of the augmented instances is an urgent problem.
-Therefore, \our\ may not be an optimal choice for some tasks or models requiring syntax as an essential modeling objective~\cite{ZhangLS19}.
-In addition, once a text augmentation generation method considers syntax quality control, \our\ would be useful in these syntax-sensitive tasks.
+Therefore, \our\ may not be an best choice for some tasks or models requiring syntax as an essential modeling objective~\cite{ZhangLS19}.
+In other words, the syntax quality of \our\ depends on the backend.